KatyaW-01/meal-and-grocery-planner/README.md

 * Add a database url to the .env.local file
   - create new project in Neon
   - click on `Connect`
-  - click on the .env tab and copy the the `DATABASE_URL`
+  - click on the .env tab and copy the `DATABASE_URL`
   - paste it into .env.local file <br>
   <br>
 * Create a JSON Web Token Secret Key (can be anything) and paste into .env.local file <br>